Per-Morten/2015_graphics_exam/README.md

 After Talking with Simon I fixed my sun moving direction, where I kinda cheated the sun angle.
 Then the last part of the time were used for cleaning up the code.

+Also, there are some artifacts in my textures, I do believe it is a result of floating point errors when calculating the texturecoordinates.
 Buttons mapped to features:

 * 9 Raise Scale